-In general, a rental vacancy rate is considered "healthy" when it is between 4 to 6 percent.
-A vacancy rate below 4 percent is considered a condition where renters are subject to limited choice and increasing rental costs, which may show the need for additional rental housing.
-Appendix 1 - Template 3: Local Market Rate Rental Housing Conditions\ asks local housing professionals to estimate changes in the community's rental vacancy rate since the Census.
+In general, a rental vacancy rate is considered "healthy" when it is approximately 5 percent.
+A vacancy rate below 5 percent is considered a condition where renters are subject to limited choice and increasing rental costs, which may show the need for additional rental housing.
+Appendix 1 - Template 3: Local Market Rate Rental Housing Conditions asks local housing professionals to estimate changes in the community's rental vacancy rate since the Census.